marlonmp/argon2/README.md

 ### Generate Hash

-If you want to generate hash with default options, only set a password, GenerateHash function create a randoms salt.
+If you want to generate a hash, just hash the password, GenerateHash function create a random salt and have a default argon2 parameters.

 ```golang
 password := "some password"